thevinayak26/RescueMesh_iOS/README.md

 > **When there's no signal, there's still RescueMesh.**

 RescueMesh is an iOS emergency SOS system that works **without cellular, WiFi, or internet**.
 It uses **Bluetooth Low Energy mesh networking** to broadcast crash alerts, GPS location, medical info, and emergency contacts to nearby devices — even in dead zones.
+It acts as boon specially in disaster and war situations.

 ---